chrisengelsma/notionaldocuments/README.md

 ### Features

-- Draft and edit at close-to messaging speed
+- Draft and edit at close to messaging speed
-- Feedback and debate to draw out ideas and develop paragraphs rationalistically
+- Engage in feedback and debate to draw out ideas and develop paragraphs by a rationalistic process
-- Manage a library of different projects
+- Manage a library of separate projects

 ### Installation Guide